All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What New Moms Should Know About Taking Weight Loss Medication

-Nutrition Cannot Be an Afterthought
+Nutrition Can't Be an Afterthought

 Weight loss medication reduces appetite, but your body still needs fuel.
-As a postpartum mom, you are recovering from pregnancy, possibly dealing with iron or calcium depletion, and managing the physical demands of caring for an infant.
+As a postpartum mom, you're recovering from pregnancy, possibly dealing with iron or calcium depletion, and managing the physical demands of caring for an infant.
 Under-eating is dangerous.
 Work with your provider to establish a calorie floor (typically 1,400 to 1,800 calories) that you commit to hitting daily, even when the medication makes you feel like you could skip meals.

 Protein Is Non-Negotiable